pointcheckout/woocommerce3-pointcheckout/README.md

-# woocommerce3-pointcheckout
+# woocommerce-pointcheckout

 This guide walks you through on how to setup PointCheckout rewards and card as payment methods on woocommerce

-1. Download the extension zip file from releases tab
+1. Download the latest extension zip file from releases tab ( https://github.com/pointcheckout/woocommerce3-pointcheckout/releases/latest )
 2. Extract the extionsion and copy the extracted folders `pointcheckout_payment_card` and `pointcheckout_payment_rewards` to  {store home}/wp-content/plugins
 3. Activate PointCheckout rewards an PointCheckout card plugins under {admin} -> plugins -> Installed Plugins
 4. Manage PointCheckout settings from {admin} -> WooCommerce -> Settings -> Payments